Skip to main content

 Integrating AI Across Business Functions

 We touched on this briefly in the previous section, but it deserves more attention.
 Successfully scaling AI involves integrating it across various business functions.
-This ensures AI-drviven insights and capabilities are embedded throughout the organizations.
-But implementing this requires a collaborative approach that engages multiple departments.
+But implementing AI requires a collaborative approach that engages multiple departments.

 Here’s why: